Web Agents Should Use Typed Actions Instead of Click-Based Browsing: The Interaction Bottleneck in Web Agents

-Most web agents today operate within a general perception-action loop: at each step the agent observes the current state of the environment, reasons about the next move, issues an action, and then receives an updated state~\cite{SuttonB2018}.
+Most web agents today follow a perception-action loop.
+At each step, the agent observes the current state of the environment, selects a next move, executes an action, and then receives an updated state.
 This cycle repeats until the task is complete.
-Within this loop, two common paradigms of interaction exist, distinguished by how actions are represented and executed.
+In practice, the field has converged on two dominant interaction paradigms, distinguished by how actions are represented and executed.